share-extras/ical-feed-dashlet/README.txt

     ant clean dist-jar

-The command should build a JAR file named site-blog-dashlet.jar in the 'dist' directory within your project.
+The command should build a JAR file named ical-feed-dashlet.jar in the 'dist' directory within your project.

 To deploy the dashlet files into a local Tomcat instance for testing, you can